A list of the richest people throughout history, from Tutankhamun and the Rothschilds to Bill Gates.

 Tutankhamun (1332–1323 BC) The Egyptian Pharaoh owned all of Egypt’s wealth.
 His elaborate tomb displayed an array of riches, including his coffin being lined with sheet gold.
 The gold weighed 110.4 kg

 Marcus Licinius Crassus (115BC – 53 BC) Crassus was a Roman general and politician who created a fortune through amassing a huge portfolio of real estate.
-He gained property through confiscating lands of people he convicted and also buying burning properties at knock down prices.
+He gained property through confiscating lands of people he convicted and also buying burning properties at knock-down prices.
 He also gained wealth through trading in slaves and minerals.
 He became famous for his insatiable desire for money.

-Pope Innocent III (1160-1216) One of the most powerful popes, Innocent III claimed authority over all European kings and raised a fortune through selling indulgences and raising money for crusades.
+Pope Innocent III (1160-1216) One of the most powerful popes, Innocent III claimed authority over all European kings and raised a fortune through selling indulgences and raising money for the Crusades.
 Ironically, despite his great wealth, he preached frugality and gave permission for St Francis of Assisi to form an order of monks devoted to poverty.

 Genghis Khan (1162 – 1227) From humble beginnings, Genghis Khan conquered Mongolia and China and then created an Empire stretching into Central Europe.
 His wealth could only be measured in land acquired.
 Genghis Khan wasn’t so concerned with material accumulation, living in a tent.
 His main desire was to conquer and humiliate his enemies.